 Why is the university requiring COVID-19 vaccinations for students attending our residential campus in Crete?

-The decision to require COVID-19 vaccinations for students of Doane University was made to help keep our community safe and provide students with the experience we promise.
+The decision to require COVID-19 vaccinations for students on Doane University’s Crete campus was made to help keep our community safe and provide students with the experience we promise.
 More than 1000 other higher educational institutions have required students to receive COVID-19 vaccinations.

 Throughout 2021 and now into 2022, we have monitored CDC guidelines, state and local infection rates, and vaccination rates, all of which have factored in making this decision.